junqing-zhang/junqing-zhang.github.io/resources/misc/latex.md

 # 4. Table
 It is very difficult and unfriendly to generate a table from scratch in Latex.
 There are many tools available to make this tedious work much easier.
-* There are also many online table generators for LaTex.
+* There are also many online table generators for LaTex (search "latex online table generator").
 * Excel2LATEX – Convert Excel spreadsheets to LATEX tables. [https://ctan.org/pkg/excel2latex?lang=en](https://ctan.org/pkg/excel2latex?lang=en){:target="_blank"}.

 Excel2LATEX is recommended over online table generators.
 It allows you to save the table in an Excel file and you can edit the table and regenerate the Latex source code whenever you want.